SanthoshNandha/GridSet/README.md

 3. Create the metadata (JSON file) for the CSV inside the same folder
 	### Example JSON format
-	{
+	{\
-	// Location of the CSV file
+	// Location of the CSV file\
 	"file": "../data/acadameyAwards/AcamdameyAwards.csv",

-	// Name of the dataset
+	// Name of the dataset\
 	"name": "Acadamey Awards",

-	// Row number which contains the column headers "header": 0,
+	// Row number which contains the column headers\
+	"header": 0,

-	// Type of Sperator. only "," supportted currently "separator": ",",
+	// Type of Sperator. only "," supportted currently\
+	"separator": ",",

-	// The row numbers that needs to be skiped
+	// The row numbers that needs to be skiped\
 	"skip": 0,

-	// Metadata of the element attributes
+	//Metadata of the element attributes
-	// "type" -- type of attribute
+		"type" -- type of attribute
-	// "Index" -- column number of attribute
+		"Index" -- column number of attribute
-	// "name" -- Name of the attribute
+		"name" -- Name of the attribute
-	// "tableDisplay" -- Decides if the attribute needs to be shown in  the detailed view or not "meta": [
+		"tableDisplay" -- Decides if the attribute needs to be shown in  the detailed view or not "meta": [
 					{ "type": "id", "index": 0, "name": "Name","tableDisplay":"true" },
 					{ "type": "integer", "index": 1, "name": "Nominations","tableDisplay":"true"},
 					{ "type": "text", "index": 2, "name": "Nominated 2017","tableDisplay":"true"}
 				],

-	// column range that repersent the sets
+	// column range that repersent the sets\
 	"sets": [
 		{ "format": "binary", "start": 3, "end": 116 }
 	],